solidjs/solid-start/docs/routes/api/entry-client.md

 ### `<StartClient />`

 Component that wraps our application root.
-It includes Context providers for Routing and MetaData.